ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 I chose to use [Rust](https://www.rust-lang.org/) for this project since it's fancy and I like shiny things.
-Rust is the most admired programming language in the [Stack overflow developer survey 2024](https://survey.stackoverflow.co/2024/technology#2-programming-scripting-and-markup-languages), and i was curious to find out why.
-After this project, I can confirm that Rust is a brilliant language, but the learing curve is quiet steep.
+Rust is the most admired programming language in the [Stack overflow developer survey 2024](https://survey.stackoverflow.co/2024/technology#2-programming-scripting-and-markup-languages), and I was curious to find out why.
+After this project, I can confirm that Rust is a brilliant language, but the learing curve is quite steep.

 The error handling, incredibly smart compiler, functional approach and rich ecosystem enable a smooth developing experience.
 That being said, the very strict compiler makes it hard to get stuff done quickly, however the resulting code is a lot more robust.